 Eating a plant-based diet and avoiding flying may be the most effective simple steps.
 Most of us could also buy less stuff, and pay attention to what we buy, and some of us could have another person live in our homes.
 Do we know how it was made, and where it comes from?
 Or what pollution was created and energy used to make it and get it to you?
 Trying to buy local and organic goods without unnecessary packaging, and re-using and recycling are all good habits.

-Reducing our carbon footprint and using less energy in general is important Calculating your CO2 emissions, even if you only do this very roughly, will help you work out the best way to reduce them.
-A simple carbon calculator and some background information and action suggestions are here ; there are others that may suit you better.
+Reducing our carbon footprint and using less energy in general is important.
+Calculating your CO2 emissions, even if you only do this very roughly, will help you work out the best way to reduce them, and to understand why larger scale changes are needed too.
+There are also many other calculateurs on the internet, designed for different users.
 Free, independent advice on a wide array of practical topics relating to sustainable buildings and growing things is available here

 Organisation and system change

 Individuals can only do a limited amount; radical action by government and organisations is needed to change laws, transform economies societies and lifestyles, and to re-wild the despoiled world.
 The UN reports on Climate Change and Biodiversity have outlined a wide range of urgent measures needed for sustainable development.
 The Quaker United Nations Office has produced a short “Government Official’s Toolkit” guide on the climate change and its impact, with links to a wide range of research relevant to countries around the world.